code-mancers/chef_chatops_deployer/README.md

 To see a list of all other attributes which can be overridden and their default values, please see the file `attributes/default.rb`

+Please see [this wiki](TODO) for step by step instructions to use this cookbook to bootstrap a server.

 ## Testing

 On a box with vagrant and chefdk,